 In October 1483 the Duke of Buckingham, with the support of Henry Tudor, rebelled against King Richard.
 Buckingham was captured and executed.

 Henry Tudor planned to take the throne.
-He promised that when he became king he would marry Edward IV’s eldest daughter, Elizabeth of York, uniting the houses of Lancaster and York.
+He promised that when he became king he would marry Edward IV’s eldest daughter, Elizabeth of York, uniting the houses of Lancaster and York and ending the Wars of the Roses.

 In August 1485, Henry Tudor landed at Milford Haven in Wales and marched inland.
 Meanwhile, Richard III summoned his army to muster at Leicester.